 To add a new calendar, click on + sign next to Add a friend’s calendar to the left.
 Click New Calendar.

 When the box pops up, name your calendar to match your Pinterest board and make sure your Time Zone is correct.
 I did color code all my calendars so that I could also put those colors on my spreadsheet for each Category.
-To change the color of the calendar, put your pointer to the right of the calendar name and click on the 3 dots when they appear.
+To change the color of the calendar, put your pointer to the right of the calendar name, and click on the 3 dots when they appear.

 To set up a pin on the Calendar, choose a date you want a pin on the calendar to start on and click on the date square.
-When the date box opens, click on options and box in the picture above will open.
+When the date box opens, click on options, and the box in the picture above will open.
 Put the link to your posts tall picture you want to show up on Pinterest where the Title should go.
 Put the link to your post in the Location area.
 Choose the Calendar you want the pin to be associated with and then add the Description you want for the pin in the text area.
 (The picture above shows how a pin for my Travel board is set up)

 To make the pin loop, click off the All Day box so you can change the time and choose how often you want it to pin.
 I prefer monthly since I have so many pins I want to loop.
 If you don’t choose anything in this area, your pin won’t loop.
 By default, the time is always 10 am, so you want to make sure you change your times around so your pins won’t be scheduled at the same time every day.
 Click save and you will then see your pin on the calendar.

 Just repeat this process for all your posts.
 I have been working on this process for a few days and now for each new post I publish on my blog, I will go in and set it up on the Calendar.
 You can see how my calendar looks after setting up several pins.
-The color coding of the pins makes it easy to figure out what kind of post will pin in a day.
+The color-coding of the pins makes it easy to figure out what kind of post will pin in a day.

 Setting Up IFTTT and Applets: